DEVANAND-JAYARAMAN/ExpenseTrackerApp_Backend/README.md

 - ✅ JWT-based authentication (2-day expiration) for all protected routes
 - ✅ Session management with automatic expiration on logout
 - ✅ Login history tracking

-Recently completed:
-- ✅ View expense history and lists
-- ✅ Advanced expense filtering by category, date, and amount
-- ✅ Monthly expense summary for charts and analytics

 Coming next:
 - 🔄 Category-wise expense breakdown